2021-environmental-bioinformatics/dinoflagellates_METZYME/README.md

 #The -p flag is the number of threads to use. default is 1.
 ```

-Mapping reads to ORFs using the Burrows–Wheeler Aligner-MEM (0.7.17) and Samtools (1.14)————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————
+### Mapping reads to ORFs using the Burrows–Wheeler Aligner-MEM (0.7.17) and Samtools (1.14)
+—————————————————————————————————————————————————————————————\
 Programs used: Burrows-Wheeler Aligner 0.7.17 and Samtools 1.14
 —-From what I understand, the mRNA reads need to be mapped to annotated coassembly, so we will have 3 align files and sam and bam files to go with each.
 FragGeneScan generated the following outputs:
 	•	The .out file contains a summary of the number of features annotated.
 	•	The .faa file contains the protein sequences of the genes annotated.
-	•	The .ffn file contains the nucleotide sequences of the genes annotated
+	•	The .ffn file contains the nucleotide sequences of the genes annotated.

 I already had this conda environment created for HW3.

-#Slurm script for submitting bwa mem code on mRNA NUCLEOTIDE files:
+Slurm script for submitting bwa mem code on mRNA NUCLEOTIDE files:
-Script name in GitHub: bwa_mem_mapping_samtools_NUCLEOTIDE.sh
+***Script name in GitHub:***  bwa_mem_mapping_samtools_NUCLEOTIDE.sh
 ```
 #!/bin/bash
 #SBATCH --partition=scavenger            # Queue selection